 - Explain SAP requirements, deadlines, and steps.

 - Identify academic and life factors that led to not meeting SAP standards.

 - Create a Plan of Assistance to address on-going needs/concerns.

 - Determine referral needs and meeting expectations.

-- Continue meeting with the assigned Academic Advocate and follow all other recommendations as listed on the Plan of Assistance.
+4. Continue meeting with the Academic Advocate and follow all other recommendations as listed on the Plan of Assistance.
 Academic Advocates are prepared to support the student wholisitically, recognizing the academic and life factors that impact a student’s academic progress.

-- By the specified deadline, obtain course progress reports for all courses.
+5. Obtain course progress reports for all courses by the specified deadline.
 For a list of approved reports, refer to the Satisfactory Academic Progress FAQs.

 - The hold will remain for any student who does not complete these steps or is unable to demonstrate satisfactory academic progress.

 - Students on SAP Probation will have their holds reviewed by the Probation Committee.